Locally Employed Doctors (LEDs) – pay and work in England

 • LEDs on terms that mirror SAS contracts should have access to a job plan

-• LEDs on terms that mirror none of the above contracts should still have access to one or the other depending on which grade you are – members can check which by contacting the BMA
+• LEDs on terms that mirror none of the above contracts should still have access to one or the other – members can check which by contacting the BMA

 Regardless of the above, anyone legally classed as an employee or worker has the legal right (Employment Rights Act 1996) to a 'written statement of employment particulars'.
 The employer must provide the principal statement on the first day of employment and the wider written statement within 2 months of the start of employment.
 If you haven't yet got a contract ask your HR department and contact the BMA for support.